entropicalabs/entropica_qaoa/docs/source/index.rst

 ==========================================

 Entropica QAOA is a modular QAOA package built on top of Rigetti's `Forest SDK <https://www.rigetti.com/forest>`_.
-It enables researchers and interested students to quickly run their own QAOA instances and easily replace any component with your own code.
+It enables users to quickly run their own QAOA instances and easily replace any component with their own custom code.

 Features
 --------
  - Full native support for `Rigettis QVM and QPU's <https://www.rigetti.com/qpu>`_.
 Run your experiments on real Quantum Computers!
- - Extensive iPython Notebooks that explain the usage of Entropica QAOA in detail.
+ - Extensive examples explaining the usage of Entropica QAOA in detail.
  - Multiple parametrisations for QAOA.
- - `NetworkX <https://networkx.github.io/>`_ integration for the treatment of graph theoretic problems.
+ - `NetworkX <https://networkx.github.io/>`_ integration for the treatment of graph theoretic problems, and Pandas <https://pandas.pydata.org/> integration for data importing.
- - Modular code base that allows the user to customise parts he wants to change while being provided with sensible defaults for the other parts.
+ - Modular code base that allows the user to customise and modify different components.

 Installation